IdrisovRI/tree_builder/README.md

 # tree_builder
-It Was written for one of the employer as excercise.
+It was written for one of the employer as excercise.